Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/luckperms.md

 LuckPerms is regularly updated by the developer Luck who is the developer for Spark as well.

-Unlike PermissionsEx (Bukkit/Spigot) which has not been updated since January 2016 and [has an unresolved crash exploit](https://github.com/PEXPlugins/PermissionsEx/issues/2923), LuckPerms is regularly updated by the developer Luck who is the developer for Spark as well.
+Unlike PermissionsEx (Bukkit/Spigot) which has not been updated since January 2016, LuckPerms is regularly updated by the developer Luck who is the developer for Spark as well.

 ## Install